RobinPicard/cloud-functions-test/README.md

     output = {"a": 1, "b": 2}
 ```

-You can then launch the tests by entering in your terminal `cloud-function-test`
+You can then launch the tests by entering in your terminal `cloud-functions-test`
 You would see the following output in your terminal (with colors):
 ```
 ================================================ Running 4 tests from the cf_tests module... =================================================